preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Taconomy properties now work correctly in the document rollyp query builder (#117598).
 - Fixed an issue when related links settings would be unavailable after adding a link (#117580).
 - Corrected email content from comment on importnant announcement (#117825).
+- Background color on Shared Links is now set correctly when using the color picker to remove the color (#117646).
+- Site Design is now hidden from the end user when creating a site (#113598).
+- Improvments to term picker in dialogs.
+- Fixed a problem that would cause the browser to hang if resized.
+- Fixed alignment of top header for nodes without children.
+- Fixed a z-index problem that would sometimes occur in SPFx.